 Still, many will continue to roam and graze while fighting their condition.
 This continued routine can cause some stress if farmers aren’t immediately aware of the location of these animals.

 Drone-based cattle surveillance and software allow users to pinpoint locations and check an animal’s progress.
 It is easy to see if the cow has strayed from the herd or appears to be struggling.
 At the same time, this is a great tool for spotting injuries or other issues as they arise.

 If a cow falls or becomes trapped somewhere, a drone will find them much faster than a human team on the ground.
 This speedy time frame could save lives.

 Drones Help Farmers Locate Pregnant and Birthing Cows

 An important factor here in the health and safety of cattle regards the next generation.
 There could be many pregnant cows trekking through the territory of the farm during certain months of the year.
-It can be difficult to keep track of the movements of all these individual and keep an eye on their condition.
+It can be difficult to keep track of the movements of all these individuals and keep an eye on their condition.
 It helps to be vigilant with heavily pregnant mothers in case of early labor or complications.

 In an ideal world, they will birth a calf with no problems and vets can give mother and baby a clean bill of health.
 Yet, there will be times when mothers struggle, the calves are in the wrong position or the conditions aren’t right.

 Drone-based cattle surveillance allows herders and farmers to spot cows in labor and direct farm-hands to the right location.
 Farmers then know someone will attend the birth sooner rather than later, with a good chance of a better outcome for all concerned.